HaDugmaniot

 HaDugmaniot (הדוגמניות; The Models) is an Israeli reality documentary based on Tyra Banks' America's Next Top Model and is aired on Channel 10.
 The show pits contestants against each other in a variety of competitions to determine who will win a modelling contract and other prizes in hopes of a promising career start in the modeling industry.

 Judges

 History

 The show is hosted by Galit Gutmann, one of Israel's leading models.
-The biggest difference between HaDugmaniyot and ANTM is the live finale aired as the end of each season where two already eliminated contestants get voted back into the top 5.
-Season 1 the contestants that were voted back were Viktoriya Katzman and Ines Chalif.
-Season 2 was Alisia Estrin and Natali Sabag.
-Season 3 was Tslil Sela and Rita Avas.
+The biggest difference between HaDugmaniyot and ANTM is the live finale aired as the end of each season where the already eliminated contestants get voted back into the final.
+Season 1 contestant that was voted back was Evelin Piotrowska.
+Season 2 were Christin Fridman and Natali Sabag.
+Season 3 was Tslil Sela and Rita Os.
 Another difference is the audience choosing the winner of the show unlike in former eliminations, which are all based solely on the panel of judges' decision.